Raine Loo

 Raine Loo (28 March 1945 – 16 May 2020) was an Estonian stage, television and film actress.

 Early life and education

 Raine Loo was born in the former Taevere Parish in Viljandi County, which is now part of Põhja-Sakala Parish.
 She attended No. 8 School in Tartu (now, the Tartu Forselius School), graduating in 1963.
-Afterward, she studied acting at the Vanemuine teaching studio, where she graduated from in 1965.
+Afterward, she studied acting at the Vanemuine teaching studio, where she graduated in 1965.

 Stage career

 In 1965, Loo became engaged at the Vanemuine theatre as an actress.
 Her first major role at the Vanemuine was that of Ingrid in a 1965 production of Mati Unt's See maailm või teine.
 Notable performances at the Vanemuine have included roles in works by such varied international authors and playwrights as: Shakespeare, Chekhov, Johann Wolfgang von Goethe, T. S. Eliot, Molière, Maxim Gorky, Ion Druță, Friedrich Schiller, Witold Gombrowicz and Arthur Miller, among others.
 Roles in productions of Estonian authors and playwrights include: Lilli Promet, Oskar Luts, August Kitzberg, A. H. Tammsaare, Karl Ristikivi, and Mart Kivastik.

 Raine Loo would remain at the Vanemuine until her dismissal from the theatre in 2004, nearly forty years after she began her engagement.